New Alresford: Bonfire night

 Organised by the local Rotary Club and usually held on 5 November.
 Traditionally the firework display is preceded by a torchlit procession starting in Broad Street making its way along West Street and up Pound Hill into Arlebury Park, the venue for the firework display.
 The display is always well attended with proceeds donated to local, national and international causes.
 Each year a 'Guy' is burned following tradition, with the Guys made by local schoolchildren.

 Arrival of Father Christmas

 The arrival of Father Christmas is a joint effort led by the Christmas Tree Fund.
 It takes place in Broad Street near a large Christmas Tree erected annually.
 A carol service with music provided by Perins Community School's orchestra precedes the arrival.
 The Alresford Pigs create the secret process by which Father Christmas arrives.
 He has arrived in World War 2 NAAFI van driven by Wallace and Gromit and in a Thunderbirds, helicopter, fire engine, Open-top bus, Tardis, and a BMW 5 Series.
 This is followed by Father Christmas giving presents to children in his grotto.
 The presents are organised by the Christmas Tree Fund.
 Money donated by the crowd at each year's event goes back into the pot for the following year.

-The schedule for many years has been: